davidtshanturia/wikipedia_test/README.md

 wikipedia_test
 ==============

-This approach does not includes merging revisions, so that only latest upload is displayed.
+This approach does not include merging revisions, so that only latest upload is displayed.

 System requirements: